(This post may contain links from our affiliates. Please read my DISCLOSURE for more info.)

 High Risk, Low Reward

-Yeah, you might know a guy who knows a guy who won $100,000 off the lotto; but I promise that is the exception, not the norm.
+Yeah, you might know a guy who knows a guy who won $100,000 from scratch-offs; but I promise that is the exception, not the norm.
 The common theme in this quadrant is NEGATIVE expected value over the long run.
 “What is most likely to happen if I played this game 1 million times?”

 SCRATCH OFF TICKETS.